 You’re a startup founder with a new product concept.
-To realize your idea with the least amount of risk involves validating your product idea before building it.
+Realizing your idea with the least risk involves validating your product idea before building it.
 To do this involves designing a prototype and gathering customer feedback to fine-tune the product.
 Though you might be familiar with the term “user experience” or “UX,” you may not have any background in the discipline.
 You may be asking, “What does the user experience do for my product?”

 What’s important about UX?